IsmeilHachem/nimbusnerd/blogs/Azure Identity and Governance.md

 It's best to practice the principle of least privilege, ensuring each astronaut has just enough access to perform their tasks.

-Phew!
-That's quite a bit to take in, isn't it?
-But fear not, fellow space traveler!
-With this knowledge, you're now better equipped to navigate the cosmos of the cloud.
-In our next cosmic conversation, we'll venture into the world of Storage!
-Until then, keep exploring, and may the cloud be with you, young grasshopper! 🚀
+Wow, that was an interstellar journey, wasn't it?
+But don't worry, fellow cosmic voyager!
+Armed with this knowledge, you're now ready to traverse the vast expanse of the cloud cosmos more confidently.
+In our next celestial chat, we'll embark on a journey through the universe of Storage!
+Until then, keep your curiosity ignited, continue your exploration, and remember - in the infinite cosmos of cloud computing, the cloud is your trusted intergalactic ally.
+Until our next adventure, young grasshopper! 🚀✨